AmeyGirdhari/Data-Anlayst-assignment/README.md

   2. Maximum number of ads shown to user are "brand" type but users spend more time in "generic" type ads.

   3. the people between 18-24 age group are very active users. they spends lot of time in watching ads. after that 25-34 age group is also highly active user group.

+  4. from the clustering it shows that the age group with undtermined tag is having similar characteristics with 25-34 age group. so people present in this group also have their age betewwen 25-34.

   ### Facebook ads
   1. it is find that as the impressions are increases users spends more time in it.